SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Aaaaaand the money.

-For quite a few years, the debsoc has tried to prevent
+For quite a few years, the debsoc has tried to prevent freeloaders, but sometimes we've found it hard to say no to people.
+By freeloaders I mean people who don't participate in the debsoc much, but want to join reimbursements.

+It's easier for the debsoc to send less people to a tournament because